-Yes.
-This issue gained a lot of traction in the house last year and was even included in its first budget, this issue has a lot of support for being a reasonable increase in services request, it is incredibly well justified and most legislators support that.
+This issue gained a lot of traction in the house last biennium and was even included in the Senate's budget in 2016.
+This issue has a lot of support for being a reasonable increase in services request, it is incredibly well justified and most legislators support that.
 The specific time frame is difficult to map out at this time because it's unsure how the state legislature will deal with supplemental budgeting this year.